 Experimental methods

-We performed two experiments, an in situ field experiment and a mesocosm experiment.
-Our field experiment allowed us to describe, within the natural setting of two remote high elevation lakes, the interactions between two consumers: mountain yellow-legged frog tadpoles (Rana muscosa and Rana sierrae) and mayfly nymphs (Ephemeroptera, Callibaetis ferrugineus and Ameletus edmundsi), and their shared resource, benthic organic matter.
-This consists largely of diatoms but can also include green algae, cyanobacteria, chrysophytes, detritus, bacteria and other microbes; because of the dominance of diatoms and producers, we refer to it hereafter as algae.
-In the follow-up mesocosm experiment, we tested the effects of two of the same grazers (Rana sierrae and Callibaetis ferrugineus) on algal resources, in artificial habitats which eliminated the natural nutrient, temperature, and substrate heterogeneity found within most lakes.
+I performed an in situ field experiment and an outdoor mesocosm experiment.
+In the field experiment, I examined interactions among mountain yellow-legged frog tadpoles (Rana muscosa and Rana sierrae), mayfly nymphs (Ephemeroptera: Callibaetis ferrugineus and Ameletus edmundsi), and their shared food resources (benthic organic matter: largely diatoms, but also green algae, cyanobacteria, chrysophytes, detritus, bacteria and other microbes, hereafter called “algae”) in two high-elevation lakes.
+In the subsequent mesocosm experiment, I measured the effects of two grazers (Rana sierrae tadpoles and Callibaetis ferrugineus nymphs) on algal resources in outdoor arenas with standard environmental conditions (temperature, nutrients, substrata).

-Field enclosure experiment. – In the field enclosure experiment, we used a response surface design to characterize the independent and interactive effects of grazers.
-Response surface designs facilitate description of intra- and interspecific interactions, as they allow two factors to vary alone and together (Inouye 2001).
-For each of our two consumers (tadpoles and mayflies), we established four consumer abundance levels.
-The highest abundance treatments were set by the highest density of each two consumers we have observed in previous amphibian surveys and invertebrate community surveys (Roland A. Knapp, personal communication, and Smith diss.
-2015); lower densities were established at half and 1/10 of this high abundance.
-We also established treatments with the absence of each consumer.
-Thus, tadpole abundance levels were 0, 2, 10, and 20 individuals, while mayfly abundance levels were 0, 25, 125, and 250 individual mayflies.
-We fully crossed these four abundance levels of the two consumers, and replicated each of the 16 treatments once in each of two lakes, except the zero-tadpole/zero-mayfly treatment, which was replicated twice in each lake (total number of enclosures = 34).
-Treatments were randomly assigned to locations within lakes.
-We could not replicate treatments in space because of the remote Wilderness nature of our study lakes, so we replicated the experiment in time in three blocks.
+Field enclosure experiment. – In the field enclosure experiment, I used a response surface design to characterize the independent and interactive effects of grazers on their algal food resources, as well as on themselves and each other (Inouye 2001).
+I set up a fully factorial design where four densities of tadpoles (0, 2, 10, and 20 individuals) were cross-classified by four densities of mayfly nymphs (0, 25, 125, and 250 individuals).
+The highest density treatments were set by the highest density of these consumers that my colleagues and I have observed in High Sierra lakes, with lower densities set at half and 1/10 of these maxima (Roland A. Knapp, personal communication, and T. Smith diss.
+2015).
+I performed this experiment in two lakes and, within each lake at each time, each treatment was replicated once, with the exception that the no consumer control was replicated twice.
+Because of the remoteness of my study lakes, it was difficult to set up additional enclosures, so experimental treatments were replicated over three different times with new complements of grazers each time, producing 102 data points for the study (total number of data points = 17 enclosures/lake X 2 lakes X 3 times with each time treated as a block in analysis).

-The two study lakes were remote high elevation lakes in the Kings Canyon National Park backcountry, which we refer to as LeConte (3221 m elevation, 37°06'58.78" N 118°38'40.16" W) and Spur (48 km to the southeast of LeConte, 3518 m elevation, 36°43'47.49" N 118°23'38.33" W, Google Earth 2014).
-Both lakes lie close to and west of the Sierra Nevada crest.
-They are small alpine lakes; while LeConte is surrounded by small meadows, white bark pine and willow, talus, and bare bedrock, Spur is in a basin devoid of vegetation and is surrounded by mostly talus and minimal bare bedrock.
-The water in these lakes has low nutrient concentrations and circumneutral pH: nitrate 0 – 10 μmol L-1, total phosphorus 0 – 1 μmol L-1 (Sickman et al. 2003); median pH 7 (Bradford et al. 1998).
-We selected these two lakes because both had large, disease-free cohorts of mountain yellow-legged frog tadpoles and large mayfly nymph populations, were relatively accessible, and not in areas frequently used by backpackers.
+The two study lakes were remote high elevation lakes in the Kings Canyon National Park backcountry, which we refer to as LeConte (3221 m elevation, 37°06'58.78" N 118°38'40.16" W) and Spur Lakes (48 km to the southeast of LeConte, 3518 m elevation, 36°43'47.49" N 118°23'38.33" W, Google Earth 2014).
+These lakes are small alpine lakes lying just west of the Sierran crest, with LeConte Lake being surrounded by small meadows, white bark pine and willow forests, talus, and bare bedrock and Spur Lake being found in a basin devoid of vegetation, containing mostly talus and minimal bare bedrock.
+These lakes have low nutrient concentrations and circumneutral pHs: nitrate 0 – 10 μmol L-1, total phosphorus 0 – 1 μmol L-1 (Sickman et al. 2003); median pH 7 (Bradford et al. 1998).
+I selected these two lakes because both had large, disease-free cohorts of mountain yellow-legged frog tadpoles and large mayfly nymph populations, were relatively accessible, and were seldom visited by backpackers.